Quantar Lab

 Trainability

-Diagnose optimization difficulty (cost function landscape), use schedules/initializations that converge faster.
+Diagnose optimization difficulty, use schedules/initializations that converge faster.

 VQE & ground-state preparation

 VQE (Variational Quantum Eigensolver) targets ground states of Hamiltonians important in simulation and chemistry.
-Our focus is on ansatz design, gradient stability, and measurement efficiency — so that performance is reproducible.
+Our focus is on ansatz design, gradient stability, and measurement efficiency.

 What we optimize